getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   auto_fix_orientation: false
 ```

-This section gives you the ability to set the default image quality images are resambled to, as well as to control image caching and debugging features.
+This section gives you the ability to set the default image quality images are resampled to, as well as to control image caching and debugging features.

 * **default_image_quality**: Default image quality to use when resampling images.
 For example: `85` = 85%.
 * **cache_all**: Cache all image by default.
 Can be set to `true` or `false`.